Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 If you’re looking for ways to learn a language, I highly recommend iTalki.

-By: Rebecca of Rebecca and the World
+Submitted by: Rebecca of Rebecca and the World

 The Pimsleur Language Program is a series of 90 audio language lessons that are each 30 minutes in length.
 The program is quite possibly the best and simplest passive method for learning languages.
 Done in concert with an interactive learning program like Duolingo, Pimsleur is a perfect complement because language learning can occur while doing virtually anything else, from cleaning to exercising, to driving a car.